Adelaide Football Club: Past

-Pre-season guernsey (1996–98)

 The club briefly used an alternate design in the pre-season competition.
 It was still in the club colours, but featured the club logo prominently on the front and continuing over onto the back.

-Away guernsey (1999–2009)
+This design would go on to inspire multiple clash guernseys and the Gather Round guernsey.

 The away guernsey was originally intended for use in all matches designated as away games, except finals.
 The design had changed several times over the years since it was first used in 1999.
 From 2006 the red was removed from the top of the guernsey, moving it closer to the home guernsey.
 Its usage had waned since the introduction of the "clash" guernsey, to the point where it was only used twice in 2007, against the Western Bulldogs in round 2 and Collingwood in round 22.
 In a few away matches that year, the club also continued to use the traditional "home" guernsey, something which had rarely been done since the away strip was introduced.
 In response to this, a new away guernsey was introduced in 2008 featuring more red and yellow with a flying crow on the front – similar in design to the mid-90s pre-season jumper.

-Clash guernsey (2006–2020)

 The clash guernsey was first introduced for season 2006 and was radically different from the "home" and "away" designs at the time.
 It was worn at all away games where the AFL deemed there to be a clash with the home team's guernsey design.
 Initially, the only clubs officially on the "clash list" were Carlton, Essendon, Fremantle, Melbourne and Richmond.
 Despite this, the AFL forced the club to wear it against other teams, such as Hawthorn and St Kilda in 2007, West Coast in 2008 and the Brisbane Lions in 2008 and 2009.
 Eventually, the clash jumper was required to be worn in nearly all away games.

 The first clash guernsey was red, and was worn from 2006 to 2009.
 The club first adopted a white clash guernsey in 2010.
 It featured the club logo on the front with stylised curves in club colours on the front and back with navy stripes down the sides.
-The design continued to be changed a number of times over the years, but remained predominately white until the end of the 2020 season.
+The design continued to be changed a number of times over the years, but remained predominantly white until the end of the 2020 season.